 Even if you are not in a position to use a company like OFX because of your location or other considerations, you should compare your alternative means of transferring money, and the costs, using something like the above table.
-It is particularly important to manage your transfers cost effectively when making large transfers - perhaps from the sale of a house in the UK - into Australia.
+It is particularly important to manage your transfers cost effectively when making large transfers - perhaps from the sale of a house overseas to Australia.
 Even the "special migration forex rates" that some banks offer are not necessarily attractive or cost effective - it will pay to make comparisons between the various providers.

 The Problem with Foreign Currency Cheques

 For their own reasons, it remains quite common for overseas companies to send cheques quoted in a foreign currency to Australian expatriates (and others) who have returned to residency in Australia - these often include investment payouts or pension transfers.
 Cheques are not just an inconvenient means of transferring money, because it may take weeks for local banks to clear them, but they are costly because the exchange rate provided on cheques is normally even less competitive than you would receive on a telegraphic transfer.
 If you have a choice, you should normally choose a telegraphic transfer.

 Everything possible should be done to avoid receiving an international cheque, and if the organisation making the payment requires a "local bank" to transfer the funds to, then it may be possible to have the payment made directly to an OFX bank account in that country and have the proceeds automatically (and cost effectively) transferred to your designated Australian bank account.